mastodon/fasp_ruby/README.md

 only needed for discovery FASP that want to implement the `data_sharing` capability.

+It will try to overwrite `app/views/layout/application.html.erb` and `app/assets/tailwind/application.css`.
+Confirm both unless you want to start from scratch with you own markup and possibly CSS.

 Once all the generators have finished this should leave you with a working rails application.
 Just run `bin/dev` and have a look at `http://localhost:3000`.